Translate

 Finally, the placement of this verse after the description of the trench and the fire is a mercy.
 The insaan may have been convinced that his suffering was justified, that his inner persecution was payment for some real offense, that the fire was his deserved punishment.
 The verse removes this illusion.
 Maa naqamu minhum illaa an yu'minu billaah, there was no offense except faith.
 The fire is not justice.
 The trench is not deserved.
 The insaan is innocent.
 His rational trust in the Almighty, the Praiseworthy, is not the cause of his suffering; it is the thing that the suffering is trying to destroy.
 He can stop looking for the hidden sin that must have provoked the fire.
 There is none.
 The persecution is groundless.
 And what is groundless has no ultimate power.
 The qutila (dissolution) pronounced in verse 4 is already at work, not because the insān fights, but because the persecutor's case has collapsed.
 When there is no real charge, the jailer has no authority.
 The mu'minin can walk free, not by escaping the trench, but by recognizing that the trench never had the right to hold them.

-85.9 The one to Him belongs mulku / sovereignty of the samaawaat / higher consciousness and the ardh / lower consciousness.
+85.9 The one to Him belongs mulku / governing authority of the samaawaat / higher consciousness and the ardh / lower consciousness.
 And Allah is witness over all things.

 NOTES: The word mulk means sovereignty, ownership, complete and unqualified authority.
 It is not a distant or abstract power.
 It is the kind of ownership that implies intimate possession: what you own, you are responsible for; what you own, you know; what you own, you can heal.
 The mulk of Allah is not the rule of a tyrant who stands outside his domain.
 It is the sovereignty of the One who is closer to the insān than his own jugular vein, who knows every crack in the mirror, every flicker of the fire, every whisper of the seated companions.
 The mu'minīn take security in this mulk.
 They say: the trench does not belong to the aṣḥaab.
 The fire does not own itself.
 The fuel of internal conflicts is not self-generated.
 All of it – the heavens and the earth of my inner world – belongs to Allah.